John Cronin (British politician): Political career

 In 1948, Cronin joined the Labour Party.
-He became vice chairman of the North St Pancras Labour Party in 1950, and was a member of London County Council, representing Fulham East, from 1952–1955.
+He became vice chairman of the North St Pancras Labour Party in 1950, and was a member of London County Council, representing Fulham East, from 1952 to 1955.
 In 1955 he was elected Member of Parliament (MP) for Loughborough, representing the Labour Party.
 He was an Opposition Whip in the House of Commons from 1959 to 1962.

 A man believing in socialist principles, Cronin was a close friend of Hugh Gaitskell and Roy Jenkins.
 He rose to become the Shadow Minister of State for Aviation in 1962.
 On 18 November, while taking part in a scheme for Parliamentarians to visit Royal Navy ship at sea, he was one of three survivors from a Wessex helicopter belonging to HMS Hermes which crashed off St David's Head.

 In 1965, he was offered a peerage; Harold Wilson used George Brown as his intermediary, but Cronin declined, telling Brown that the House of Commons was the best club in the country, and he was reluctant to leave it.
 He went on to hold his Loughborough seat until 1979 when he was beaten by the Conservative Stephen Dorrell.